Daremonic/payswitch-docs/features/e-commerce-platform-plugins/woocommerce-plugin/faqs.md

 **Who built and maintains the plugin?**

-The plugin is built and maintained by Juspay Technologies - a leading payment orchestrator processing 50 Million transactions per day and backed by funding from Accel Partners and Softbank.\
+The plugin is built and maintained by hyperswitchpay Technologies - a leading payment orchestrator processing 50 Million transactions per day and backed by funding from Accel Partners and Softbank.\

 **How can I customize the payment sheet as per my branding?**